ABOUT RAHR'S BEER OF GREEN BAY WI

 Henry (Heinrich) Rahr the 1st, was a full-fledged brewer at the young age of just 18 years old.
 At the young age of 12, his father Ludwin Rahr distilled in his sons a love for brewing.
 It all started with one heartfelt note penned by Ludwig to Henry at his time of birth.

-After 6 years of mastering the craft under his father's supervision, Henry the 1st left his home in Wesel Germany in October of 1853, traveling across the Pacific to America by steamship.
+After 6 years of mastering the craft under his father's supervision, Henry the 1st left his home in Wesel Germany in October of 1853, traveling across the Atlantic to America by steamship.
 After arriving at the port in New York at the end of October, Henry immediately made his way to Manitowoc WI at his uncle’s behest (Wilhelm Rahr).

 Soon thereafter he began brewing using his special methods and the treasured recipe of his family line, which he earlier had learned from his father Ludwig.